Who's ready for an island getaway?

 Since Texas is such a big state, driving distance can vary quite a bit depending on where you are coming from.
 There are 3 airports close by with the major airlines covering the area.

-The choices for lodging are vast, from economy hotels to luxury ones to plenty of vacation rentals.
+The choices for lodging are vast, from economy hotels to luxury ones to plenty of cheap island vacation rentals.
 A great choice for you to watch the fireworks display going on Friday in June and July from your balcony would be the Garden Inn by Hilton.

 South Padre Island is very family-oriented all year round but if you choose to go over spring break be aware of the many college students that flock there for its beautiful waters, location, and affordability.